Stellantis/stellantis.github.io/_includes/content/get-your-certificate.md

 At this point we will begin our internal process to sign your certificate.

 ## 4. Cerficate & Client ID
 If everything is ok, our certification authority will accept your Certificate Signing Request.
 Then you'll receive an email at the adress you specified.
-This email contains : **link to download your certificate** + **Client ID** (= application id).
+This email contains : **link to download your certificate & PSA CA certificate** + **Client ID** (= application id).
 Download your signed certificate and keep carefully your client ID.